snuhcs-course/swpp-2025-project-team-09/README.md

 # What the Demo Demonstrates

-This first demo focuses on building the **basic structure and flow of StoryBridge**, including the user interface and backend pipeline connection.
+This first demo focuses on building the **basic structure and flow of StoryBridge**, including the user interface and backend pipeline, which were developed **separately** and not yet integrated.

 ### Implemented Features